jamaltheatlantean/jamaltheatlantean/README.md

 - 👋 Hey, I’m Jamal, a Blockchain developer and technical writer with a thing for smart contracts and the decentralized web.
-- 👀 I’m interested in projects that could advance this technology and i'm thrilled about working and building all kinds of cool stuffs with cool people.
+- 👀 I’m interested in projects that could advance this technology and i'm thrilled about working and building all kinds of cool stuffs on the blockchain
-- 💞️ Looking to collaborate on building decentralized applications.
 - 📫 See my Portfolio [here](https://linktr.ee/jamaltheatlantean)

 <!---